UBC-Snowbots/Snowflake/README.md

 2. If you haven't done so already, setup your UBC alumni email account [here](https://id.ubc.ca/)
 3. Using your UBC email account, get a JetBrains education account [here](https://www.jetbrains.com/shop/eform/students).
-    - _JetBrains will send an initial email to confirm the UBC email you inputted, once you confirm another email will be sent to activate your new education account.
-    You will use the activated education account to set up CLion later on._
+    - _JetBrains will send an initial email to confirm the UBC email you inputted, once you confirm another email will be sent to activate your new education account; you will use this account to set up CLion later on._
 4. Boot into Ubuntu for the remaining steps
 5. Clone this repository by running `git clone https://github.com/UBC-Snowbots/IGVC-2017.git ~/IGVC-2017`
 6. To start set-up run `cd ~/IGVC-2017 && ./get_started.sh` **(Do not run this script as root)**